-- 1. Download http://se.inf.ethz.ch/courses/2012b\fall/eprog/assignments/07/traffic.zip, unzip it and open assignment\7.ecf. - 2.
+- 1. Download http://se.inf.ethz.ch/courses/2013b\fall/eprog/assignments/07/traffic.zip, unzip it, copy the dir assignment\7 into directory traffic/examples and open assignment\7.ecf from within EiffelStudio. - 2.
 Create a new class GHOST and make it inherit from MOBILE.
 The latter has three deferred features: position, speed and move\distance, which you have to implement before you can successfully compile your class.
 For the first two features you have a choice of making them into either an attribute or a function.
 The third one should be implemented as a procedure that calculates where the ghost ends up when it moves from the current position by d meters.
 You can assume that all ghosts always move at the same speed (e.g. 10 meters per second).